What is a remortgage?

-What if I can't remortgage?
-What are my options?
+What are my options if I can't remortgage?

 If you don't have sufficient equity in your home or your circumstances make it impossible for you to get a new mortgage deal your only option is to stay on your lender's Standard Variable Rate (SVR).
 If you are struggling however it is essential that you speak with your lender.

 How can I find the right remortgage option for me?

 Know Your Money's comprehensive comparison tables are free to access and easy to use and can help you to find the right remortgage option to suit your particular circumstances.